Contact: Erin Baker, Communications Director

 202.966.7300, Ext.
 154

-For a copy of Dr. Todd’s article, or to obtain a photograph of Dr. Todd, please contact
+For more information on this award or to obtain a photograph of Dr. Jellinek, please contact

 Representing over 7,500 child and adolescent psychiatrists nationwide, the